ramma-stack/Weather-vue/README.md

 5. Open your browser and navigate to `http://localhost:8080` to see WeatherWorld in action!

-## Contributing

-We welcome contributions to WeatherWorld!
-Whether you're fixing a bug or adding a new feature, please review our [contribution guidelines](CONTRIBUTING.md) before getting started.

-## License

-WeatherWorld is open-source and released under the [MIT License](LICENSE).

 ## Feedback

 If you have any feedback, suggestions, or issues to report, please feel free to [contact us](mailto:ramear11@gmail.com).